 One of the most important qualifications for the Finance Lasting Power of Attorney must trustworthiness.
-This is an essential requirement, considering your LPA attorney will be potentially privy to all your financial information and may manage all of you money, should you lose the ability or desire to do so.
+This is an essential requirement, considering your LPA attorney will be potentially privy to all your financial information and may manage all of your money, should you lose the ability or desire to do so.
 You should feel confident knowing that your attorney will manage your financial affairs as you would wish, rather than use the proceeds of your estate as if it were their own personal bank account.
 Thankfully, there are a number of laws intended to keep this type of financial abuse in check, but it still does happen and it’s hard to recover the proceeds once they are gone.

 2. A good LPA Attorney must be Fair-minded

 Fair-mindedness is another ability the good LPA Attorney should have.
 You will want your family all to be treated fairly and equally.
 You don’t want to run into a situation where someone you’ve appointed shows favouritism towards certain family members and doesn’t act in your best interests.

 To the you, and to the heirs.
 But not trying to cut your living standards with a view to leaving more for your beneficiaries when you do die.
 This sort of behaviour is not as uncommon as you would wish it to be.

 4. A good LPA Attorney must be both strong, confident and cool under pressure

-Finally, you’ll want to choose an an LPA attorney who is strong-minded, confident and cool under pressure.
+Finally, you’ll want to choose an LPA attorney who is strong-minded, confident and cool under pressure.
 Following the illness of a loved one, emotions can run high among the family.
 Some will be far more concerned about what they can get from you than what they can do for you.
 Tensions can run high and your LPA Attorney should be prepared to keep such squabbles in check should fights break out regarding the administration of your affairs.